 Incremental Cash Flows (ICF)

 Incremental cash flow is the additional cash inflow which the company generates from investing in any specific project.
 ICF shows the difference between company net cash flow if the project is accepted and net cash flow if the project is not accepted.
 It is a tool that helps management to decide whether to invest in a new project or not.
-The new project may make a profit in the future, however, if taking it to cause a cash flow issue and affect a whole company, so the management needs this information in order to make a proper decision.
+The new project may make a profit in the future, however, if it cause a cash flow issue the management needs to reconsider and make a proper decision.

 The positive incremental cash flow is a goods sign for the company to make a new investment, but it may not tell the whole story.
 Management needs to check with other information, as the ICF has many limitations which we can see in the next section.
-It should not be the only resource for the company to rely on and decide on new investments.
+It should not be the only resource of information for the company to rely on while selecting a new investments.
 Even the negative ICF, it does not mean that we should abandon the investment immediately.

 Incremental Cash Flows Example

 ABC is considering investing in new machinery which costs $ 500,000.
 It has a useful life of 5 years with a scrap value of $ 50,000.
 Base on the projection, the company will be able to increase the sale of $ 1 million per year with 40% of variable cost.